 About the Author

-Brenda Herchmer is the owner of Grassroots Enterprises, a community development consulting company and an emerging tech start up called Campus for Communities.
-Brenda Herchmer has a diverse background gained in a variety of government, business, and voluntary sector settings.
+Brenda Herchmer is the owner of Grassroots Enterprises, a community development consulting company.
+Additionally she is the Principal Collaborator of a social enterprise called Campus for Communities where information about her webinars can be found.
+Brenda Herchmer has a diverse background gained in a variety of government, business, and community settings.
 Her primary work has involved community building and comprehensive community transformation and the change process and leadership it requires.
 Technology has always played a significant role in her endeavours.
-She specializes in community development,strategic planning, and community leadership, recently serving as the Director of Alberta Recreation and Parks Association’s…
+She specializes in community development,strategic planning, and community…

 Posted on 01-01-13

 Given the nature of my work as the principal collaborator of a social enterprise focused on supporting seasoned and aspiring leaders to meet complex community demands, January is often marked by a flurry of emails and calls from organizations who, after finally getting a chance during the holidays to slow down and reflect, get pumped up about organizing a strategic planning session.